clearwater-analytics/devcontainer-java-example/README.md

 * Install [Docker Desktop](https://www.docker.com/)
 * Install [Visual Studio Code](https://code.visualstudio.com/) and the [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension
 * Install Git and clone this repository
     * If you're on Windows, we recommend you do this within WSL2 for disk-I/O performance reasons.
-Install the [WSL](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl) extension too.
+Install the [WSL](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl) VSCode extension too.

 ### Start-up instructions

 To boot up this DevContainer, simply run the `Reopen in Container` action.
 You can do this in three different places
-* Search for it in the command palette
 * There may be an automatic popup in the bottom-right prompting you with a button
 * The `><` button in the bottom-left corner + menu-option in the top-center
+* Search for it in the command palette

-Separate configurations are provided for each environment you would like to target for this project's dependencies.
+Separate configurations are provided to simulate different environments you would like to target for this project's dependencies.
 Choose which you'd like to use, and the appropriate DevContainer will launch.

 ### Build and Deploy instructions
-Apache Tomcat and Maven are already installed in the DevContainer.
+Maven and Quarkus are already installed in the DevContainer.
 You can leverage traditional command-line CLIs to run them.
-If you do this manually, be sure to check the Dockerfile for the location of important config files.

-The following additional run utilities have been built into this DevContainer:
-* For Maven, the Visual Studio Code "Maven for Java" extension is automatically installed in the DevContainer.
-    * Look for the "Maven" section in the left-sidebar.
-    * Right-click on your project, click `Run Maven Commands...` > `Favorites...` to run some common commands.
-* For Tomcat, use the provided `deploy.sh` script to deploy your application locally on port 8080.
-    * No need to specify any .war files--the script deploys all .war files it can find within your source code tree
-    * Open a terminal within Visual Studio Code and run the following command (alias):
-    ```shell
-    deploy
-    ```
+**tl,dr**: `./mvnw compile quarkus:dev` will build and run your application.

 Access your deployed application by navigating to http://localhost:8080/ in your web browser.
-Check the `.devcontainer/tomcat-users.xml` file for the credentials needed to access the Tomcat manager GUI.
+You can also observe the environment-specific variables feature by loading up http://localhost:8080/hello.

 ## Under-the-Hood Details